Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 Obtaining changes to bereavement support payment

-Working with other interested parties we obtained tax-free status for the Bereavement Support Allowance, due to replace the Widowed Parents Allowance in 2017.
+Working with other interested parties we obtained tax-free status for the bereavement support allowance, which replaced the widowed parents allowance in 2017.

 Ensuring that disabled people who employ carers are entitled to claim employment allowance